KrishnenduNair/AI_Resume_Screener/README.md

 - Upload and extract text from resumes (**PDF, DOCX, TXT**)
 - Basic resume parsing and analysis
 - FastAPI-based backend
-- React Native frontend (if applicable)
+- React Native frontend(to be added)

 ## **Installation**